rahul-1210/criminal-face-identification-system/README.md

 # criminal-face-identification-system
-This is a machine learnig project which is python+Sql lite for implementation.
+This is a machine learnig project where python+Sql lite use for a project  implementation.
 In this project i used "Opencv" (Haar cascade classifier+cv2) for image recognition and verification.
 Sql lite use for a database.